eugenio-santos/cloudnativemicro/draft.md

 The communication between the different microservices starts to use the network and with that, all the problems associated with it start to appear.
 Instead of the flow passing through the same application we need to define interfaces to allow this communication, mainly using REST APIs.
 This can not be a problem, however, if we start dealing with huge payloads in this communication through the network, you probably will see some latency.

 At xgeeks we believe good engineering is understanding the problem and tackling it with the best tool, not the trendy tool and this post aims to show how we look at cloud-native plus microservices and demystify its hype.
-So, let's go deep on it.
+So, let's go deep into it.

 ## Most of the time you can solve it with a monolith